 “If you want to see paradise on Earth, come to Dubrovnik.”George Bernard Shaw

 BEFORE YOU GO

 Sublime seafood dominates Croatian cuisine.
 Yet, cured ham, hearty stews, stuffed peppers and mushroom/truffles dishes are also local favorites.
 Many dishes can seem almost Italian, but with a different flare of spices.
-Croatian wines mostly produced in small quantities and in family run wineries which leads to a superior level of quality.
+Croatian wines are mostly produced in small quantities and in family-run wineries which leads to a superior level of quality.
 Top varietals include Dingac, Posip, Malvasia, Grasevina and Frankovka.

 The primary language in Croatia is Serbo-Croatian.
 But English is spoken widely throughout the lam inland and islands.

 No visas are necessary for North Americans for travel less than 90 days.